dojo/framework/src/has/README.md

 ### Feature Branching

-The most common feature is branching in code based upon a feature flag.  `has()` essentially manages feature flags, returning either a *truthy* value if the feature is present or a *falsey* value if the feature isn't present.
+The most common use case is branching in code based upon a feature flag.  `has()` essentially manages feature flags, returning either a *truthy* value if the feature is present or a *falsey* value if the feature isn't present.
 The `has()` module is the default export of the main module of the package: